converged-computing/metrics-operator/docs/getting_started/metrics.md

 This is good for mounted storage that can be seen by the operating system, but may not work for something like NFS.

 ### Standalone

+Standalone metrics can take on many designs, from a launcher/worker design to test networking, to running a metric across nodes to assess the node performance.

 #### network-netmark